koudelka/honeydew/README.md

 By default, Honeydew uses a Least Recently Used (FIFO) dispatcher.
 Other built-in dispatchers are:

 - `Honeydew.Dispatcher.MRU` - Most Recently Used (LIFO)
+- `Honeydew.Dispatcher.LRUNode` - Least Recently Used Node (sends jobs to the least recently used worker on the least recently used node)

 You can also use your own dispatching strategy by passing it to `Honeydew.queue_spec/2`.
 Check out the [built-in dispatchers](https://github.com/koudelka/honeydew/tree/master/lib/honeydew/dispatcher) for reference.